-So to get you started, I have brought 9 greatest astronomy books for beginners that you must be reading in 2019.
+So to get you started, I have brought you the 9 greatest astronomy books to jump-start and improve your knowledge of the universe.

 1. COSMOS by Carl Sagan